Design and Documentation (OTZ)

 Current optical trap layout at Berkeley

-We rebuilt our trap in 2011 according to Steve Wasserman's 2009 version in the MIT Biological Engineering lab course.
+We rebuilt our original trap in 2010 according to Steve Wasserman's 2009 version in the MIT Biological Engineering lab course.
 We also added a fluorescence branch at that time to support a new experiment to measure stall forces of molecular motors.
+We have currently changed many items to improve the experiment trap.

 Microscope illuminator: Blue LED (Luxeon LXK2-PB14-N00) attached to a heat sink.